 Panchimalco El Salvador is a colorful Pre-Columbian town nestled in the mountains of San Salvador.
 This attractive town is worth visiting because of its historical importance to the country and its cultural traditions.

-It is essential to say that Panchimalco is one of the two cities in the country that still has deep links to the indigenous Salvadoran people, the other one being the town of Izalco.
+Panchimalco is one of the two cities in the country that still has deep links to the indigenous Salvadoran people, the other one being the town of Izalco.

 The town of Panchimalco originates from the 16th century; here is where the Pipil Indians fled during the Spanish takeover of San Salvador.